- EMERGENCY FOOD

 When disasters are severe enough, massive damage is done, and many people become injured.
 Unfortunately, in these scenarios, first responders, urgent care facilities, and hospitals become inundated, and many people become cut off from emergency medicine.

-That is why basic first aid and CPR education can be so important, even life-saving.
+That is why basic diy first aid kit and CPR education can be so important, even life-saving.
 The best way to do that is to sign up for a local first aid and CPR course.
 The Red Cross is a fantastic resource for first aid and CPR education.
 They want you to prepare for the unexpected.

 When SHTF, it is not uncommon to deal with communication issues.
 Power lines go down, internet connection is lost, and the power grid blacks out.
 Therefore, one of the most important tasks you can complete on your disaster preparedness checklist is to design an emergency communication protocol.